Annotum/Annotum/alpha-release-notes.md

 ### Creating Articles

 Create a new article via the "new article" button from the "Articles" dashboard.
-You'll see various sections for adding co-authors, including sections of your article, etc.  Note that future versions will have a greatly-enhanced set of authoring controls including the ability to import and export XML, ensure conformance with the NLM DTD, and other features such as robust handling of references.
+You'll see various sections for adding co-authors, including sections of your article, etc.  Note that future versions will have a greatly-enhanced set of authoring controls including the ability to import and export XML, structured equation/figure/table support, and other features such as robust handling of references.

 Once you'ce created an article, you can: